 AT-LARGE REPRESENTATIVE (2018-2020)

-Jennifer DiSanza is currently the Assistant Dean for Student Services and Law Chief of Staff at the University of Louisville Brandeis School of Law.
+Jennifer DiSanza is currently a Regional Manager for AccessLex Institute's Center for Education and Financial Capability.
+Prior to joining AccessLex, she spent almost twenty years in law student services at three different schools.
+Most recently, she was the Assistant Dean for Student Services and Law Chief of Staff at the University of Louisville Brandeis School of Law.
 Prior to joining Brandeis, she served as the Assistant Dean for Student Administration at Capital University Law School in Columbus, OH and the Director of Student Affairs at the University of Maryland School of Law.
 She received her JD from the University of Maryland, MS from Johns Hopkins University and BS from Miami University in Ohio.
-In 2013, she served as Chair of the AALS Section of Student Services.
+In 2013, she served as Chair of the AALS Section of Student Services and was the 2019 NALSAP Conference co-chair.
 Before law school, DiSanza spent several years working in Human Resources and production management.
-In addition to her work in Law Student Services, she designs and implements a comprehensive development program for the staff at Brandeis.
-She also coaches and counsels supervisors on various aspects of management.
 In Spring 2019, DiSanza developed and taught a new course, “Law and Leadership” to upperclass Brandeis students.

 AWARDS AND RECOGNITION COMMITTEE CHAIR

 University of Windsor, Faculty of Law (Ontario, Canada)

 Francine Herlehy is the Assistant Dean (Student Services) at the University of Windsor, Faculty of Law, a position she has held since 2006.
 Francine is a graduate of Windsor Law (1989) and prior to her appointment at Windsor Law, practiced law with a focus on medical negligence and personal injury cases.
 Francine is active in many professional associations and regularly presents on matters related to law school admissions and student services.

 Mentorship COMMITTEE Co-Chair

 Sexual Assault and Relationship Violence Liaison